 The Really Short Version

 I’ve loved real food long before the term “foodie” even existed, and recently decided to make healthful living and eating a primary focus in my life.
 In early 2009 I had my “ah-ha!” moment, and started eating better and exercising regularly.
-It instantly started changing my life for the better, and I wouldn’t shut up about it.
+It immediately started changing my life for the better, and I wouldn’t shut up about it.

 The Long Version